 Thank you for lending me the book The Ultimate Gift.
 You are very thoughtful.

 You may have sensed that March is difficult for me.
 March is tough because the 18th is my brother’s birthday.
 Brett was killed by a drunk driver on July 17, 2009 in a violent car accident.
-He was 37, married to his college sweatheart and had a mini-me son.
+He was 37, married to his college sweatheart and had an incredibly sweet son.
 He was an amazing person and lived the Twelve Gifts the book refers to daily.
 I did not know what to call The Gifts at the time, but I knew even back then I had parts of The Ultimate Gift given to me in very different ways.
+Siblings are a real part of you and I have pieced together the following information given to me to help me understand his last hours.

 Gift of Compassion